France honors foreign Resistance fighters as WWII hero Manouchian is inducted into the Panthéon

-PARIS (AP) — While France hosts grandiose ceremonies commemorating D-Day, Missak Manouchian and his Resistance fighters' heroic role in World War II are often overlooked.
-French President Emmanuel Macron is seeking to change that by inducting Manouchian into the Panthéon national monument on Wednesday.
+PARIS (AP) — When France hosts grandiose ceremonies commemorating D-Day, the heroic role of Missak Manouchian and other foreigners among French Resistance fighters in World War II is often overlooked.
+French President Emmanuel Macron sought to change that Wednesday by inducting Manouchian into the country's Panthéon national monument.

+A poet who took refuge in France after surviving the massacre of Armenians by Ottoman Turks, Manouchian was executed in 1944 for being a leader in the resistance to the Nazi occupation.

 The move comes as France gets ready to celebrate the 80th anniversary of D-Day this year in the presence of heads of states and World War II veterans.

-Manouchian’s coffin, covered with the French flag, will be carried in the street in front of the Panthéon by soldiers of the Foreign Legion.
+Historian Denis Peschanski, who led efforts to honor Manouchian’s memory, said Wednesday's ceremony was above all an homage to “all foreign Resistance fighters.”

-On Tuesday, a homage was being held at Mont Valérien, where Manouchian and his group members were shot by the Nazis.
+On Tuesday, a homage was held at Mont Valérien, where Manouchian and his group members were shot by the Nazis.
 The site has become a memorial to French WWII fighters.
-The Holocaust Memorial in Paris was also holding an exhibit in his honor.
+The Holocaust Memorial in Paris also was holding an exhibit in his honor

-“Missak Manouchian chose France twice, first as a young Armenian who loved Baudelaire and Victor Hugo, and then through the blood he shed for our country,” the French presidency said in a statement last year announcing the Panthéon homage.

-Born in 1906 in the then-Ottoman empire, Manouchian lost both his parents during the genocide of 1.5 million Armenians by Ottoman Turks in 2015-2016.
+Born in 1906 in the then-Ottoman empire, Manouchian lost both his parents during the massacre of some 1.5 million Armenians by Ottoman Turks in 1915-1916.
+Scholars widely view the event as the first genocide of the 20th century, but Turkey denies that the events constituted genocide and says the number of people killed was much lower.

 He came to France in 1924.
 Living in Paris, he wrote poetry and took literature and philosophy classes at the Sorbonne University — while working in factories and doing other odd jobs.